Wednesday, March 2, 2016

 12. Creed

 Both a loving tribute to the Rocky franchise and a groundbreaking new story for today’s generation.
-Sylvester Stalone gives a performance with the emotional weight of a lifetime behind it and Michael B. Jordan does a fine job as the fiery son of Apollo Creed.
+Sylvester Stallone gives a performance with the emotional weight of a lifetime behind it and Michael B. Jordan does a fine job as the fiery son of Apollo Creed.

 11. Straight Outta Compton